Lakritzator/EnableGameStream/README.md

 The current state is that it is in development and doesn't work yet.
 As soon as a functioning tool is available I will place it in the releases of this repository.

+Last, an important notice:
+There is a reason that NVidia didn't enable this functionality, as the power of the GT graphics cards is limited you will have issues streaming when a lot of stuff is going on!!!!
+I tried it with Alan Wake, video sequences were streaming fine to Moonlight but while playing I had about one frame per 3-4 seconds.
+Local display on the laptop had no lag at all.
+I had to reduce the details and resolution before it was somewhat playable in Moonlight.